Working for justice & peace

 2015 Conference Pictures

-The summer magazine will include many opportunities for members to experience different realities, to be challenged and resourced for new ways of thinking and working, towards good in out world.
+The summer magazine includes many opportunities for members to experience different realities, to be challenged and resourced for new ways of thinking and working, towards good in out world.

-A new book "Faith beyond Belief" by Kevin Commons is now available.
-Details can be seen via the button below.
+A new book "Journey in Faith" by Kevin Commons is now available.
+Details can be seen or the book can be downloaded via the button.

 The CA office has a variety of new blank cards which are suitable for many greetings.